ResetXPDR/MSFS2020_AutoFPS/README.md

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>

 This app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
-It has an easy to use GUI and provides features such as:<br/>
+It has an easy to use UI and provides features such as:<br/>
 - Automatic TLOD adjustment when in the air to achieve and maintain a target FPS,
 - Improved target FPS tracking for all modes by having much smaller TLOD changes the closer you are to your target FPS, giving more consistent FPS for a better flight experience.
 - A choice between VFR and IFR flight types, which changes the flight phases where the app prioritises FPS or TLOD,